There are three basic requirements for the content of the thesis: it should be comparative, have a theoretical component, and be a research project.

-- All theses must be printed on acid-free paper, and either on a laser printer or a letter-quality printer (no dot-matrix).
+- All theses must be printed on acid-free paper, and either on a laser printer or a letter-quality printer.

 - Margins: 1" top, bottom, and right; 1.5" left.

-- Last name and page number on the top right corner.
-No number on the first page (although it is counted as 1); no number on title page (it is not counted).
+- Last name and page number on the top right hand corner.
+No number on the first page (although it is counted as 1); no number on title page (and it is not counted, or is counted as page zero).

-- Title page: layout at your discretion.
-However, do not use fancy or large fonts; stay within the margin limitations; and include the following information: Name, title, class (i.e. May 2011), and the words Senior Thesis in Classics, The Colorado College.
+- Title page: Layout at your discretion.
+However, do not use fancy or large fonts; stay within the margin limitations; and include the following information: Name, title, class (i.e., May 1994), and the words Senior Thesis in Comparative Literature, The Colorado College.

 Browse all Departments & Programs